Sun Protection Policy

 Purpose

-The purpose of this policy is to encourage behaviours at Templestowe College that reflect a healthy UV exposure balance, whilst minimising the risk of skin and eye damage and skin cancer.
+The purpose of this policy is to support sun protection behaviours at Templestowe College to minimise risk of health problems from sun overexposure, including skin cancer.

 This policy provides guidelines to: